hevi9/pynames/README.rst

 pynames
 *******

 Count and present the usage of names in python source code.
+Point of this tool is to study name usage in code and find out names that could be contextually reused.

 Install
 =======